 Make sure to regularly connect your work computer to the network to receive regular and important updates for your operating system and anti-virus software.

 For a personally owned computers, make sure you are regularly connecting to Windows Update and have an up-to-date anti-virus program.
+Most modern Windows computers have Windows Defender, which is a built in anti-virus software—this is why it is imperative that you keep your device update and routinely check for optional security updates as well.
 In addition, you should consider paying for an online backup solution or backup your documents regularly to external storage.

 I think my computer may be infected with CryptoLocker, what do I do?

 Turn off your computer immediately and, if this is a university-owned computer, contact your Computing Coordinator or the IT Help Desk immediately.

 For personally-owned computers, you should take your machine to a qualified technician for help.